viamrobotics/docs/docs/tutorials/try-viam.md

 Your rover rental location now contains your robot with the final configuration from the now ended session.

-## Connecting to a Viam rover with the Viam SDK
+## Connecting to a Viam Rover with the Viam SDK

 You can write your own code to control the Viam robot using Viam's SDKs.
 Learn how to use a Viam SDK to make the Viam Rover drive in a square in our [using the Viam SDK to control your Viam Rover tutorial](/tutorials/try-viam-sdk/).